History of Koreans in Boston: History

-In 1884, Yu Kil-Chun (1856–1914) arrived in the U.S. as a member of Korea's first diplomatic delegation and attended Dummer Academy (now The Governor's Academy) in Byfield, Massachusetts was the first Korean student ever enrolled in the USA.
-During his stay, he befriended Edward S. Morse, the director of the Peabody Academy of Science (today the Peabody Essex Museum) in Salem, MA.
-Before returning to Korea, Yu Kil-Chun donated his clothing and personal belongings to the museum.
+In 1883, Yu Kil-Chun (1856–1914) arrived in the United States as a member of Korea's first diplomatic delegation and attended Dummer Academy (now The Governor's Academy) in Byfield, Massachusetts, becoming the first Korean student to study in the United States.
+During his stay, he befriended Edward S. Morse, the director of the Peabody Academy of Science, a predecessor institution of the Peabody Essex Museum in Salem, MA.
+Yu Kil-Chun donated his Korean clothing and other belongings to Edward S. Morse, who was associated with the Peabody Academy of Science.

 In 1907 Syngman Rhee began attending Harvard University.
-Students in general made up many of the first Koreans in the Boston area.
-The Korean population of the Boston area was, by 1945, made up of higher education students, Christian missionaries and ministers, and government officials.
+Students made up a significant portion of the early Korean population in the Boston area.
+By 1945, the Korean population of the Boston area consisted largely of higher-education students, Christian missionaries and ministers, and government officials.

 Harvard–Yenching Institute began offering PhD fellowships to South Koreans in 1953, leading to the development of the Korean community in the Boston area.

+Boston University archives records documents from the first organized civic group.
+The Korean Society of Boston was established in 1953 by the joint efforts of Dr. Seo Du-su (1907-1994) and Dr. Ko Kwang-lim (1920-1989).
+At the time, Dr. Seo was a visiting professor at the Harvard–Yenching Institute and Dr. Ko was a doctoral candidate at Harvard Law School.
+According to the Korean Diaspora Project, both men saw a need to form an organization for the Korean diaspora in the Boston area to provide practical and emotional support to Koreans, as well as to build relationships with one another in anticipation of future collaboration as leading intellectuals in the United States.

 The Korean Society of Boston over the decades as evolved.
 In 1989, the Korean American leaders created and established the Korean American Citizens League of New England, Inc. (KACL-NE).
 In 2024, KACL-NE together with community and business leaders including the Massachusetts Korean Cultural Society and the Massachusetts NAICFM branch with the financial assistance from Eastern Bank created and established the Moon Awards to recognize the contributions of Korean Americans and allies of the Korean American community.